fastapi/fastapi/docs/en/docs/tutorial/bigger-applications.md

 # Bigger Applications - Multiple Files

-If you are building an application or a web API, it's rarely the case that you can put everything on a single file.
+If you are building an application or a web API, it's rarely the case that you can put everything in a single file.

 **FastAPI** provides a convenience tool to structure your application while keeping all the flexibility.